zabbix/zabbix/templates/db/mysql_agent2/README.md

 For more information please read the MYSQL documentation https://dev.mysql.com/doc/refman/8.0/en/grant.html

-2. Set in the {$MYSQL.DSN} macro the system data source name of the MySQL instance like <protocol(host:port or /path/to/socket)/>.
+2. Set in the {$MYSQL.DSN} macro the system data source name of the MySQL instance such as <protocol(host:port or /path/to/socket)/>.
 3. Set the user name and password in host macros ({$MYSQL.USER} and {$MYSQL.PASSWORD}) if you want to override parameters from the Zabbix agent configuration file.

 ## Zabbix configuration